COVID-19 RESOURCES FOR ARTISTS AND ART OWNERS

 Keep taxes in mind

-If possible, try to keep a record of all communication
+If possible, try to keep a record of all communication with the client

 Click below to open a Tracking Your Financial Losses template spreadsheet by The Freelance Artist Resource Producing Collective.